persteenolsen/vue-3-jwt-auth-gh-pages-client/README.md

 # vue-3-jwt-auth-gh-pages-client

-Vue 3 - JWT Authentication - GH Pages - Pinia
+Vue 3 - JWT Authentication - at GH Pages - Pinia

 Node Version 14.17.3 was used for Dev + Build for this Vue Web Application